zhiqic/Rethinking-Counting/README.md

 > **Note**: The training and testing instructions align with the ones used in the [C^3 Framework](https://github.com/gjy3035/C-3-Framework).
 You can follow similar commands as specified in that framework.

+## Acknowledgments

+Our heartfelt appreciation goes to:

+- **Vitjan Zavrtanik (VitjanZ)** for his pivotal support in developing the TensorFlow version of our project.

+- The teams behind [C^3 Framework](https://github.com/gjy3035/C-3-Framework) and [DAU-ConvNet](https://github.com/skokec/DAU-ConvNet).
+Their work has significantly influenced our TensorFlow implementation.

 ## Citing Our Work

 If you use our work in your research, kindly cite our paper: